 Email – helpline@diabetes.org.uk

 Diabetes UK can help with queries about a range of topics.
-You find out more on their website here.
+You find out more on the Diabetes UK website.

 Phone – 0808 800 0303